Once

 but not in the way that young gay males describe it - more as described

-by people diagnosed to be 'on the autistic spectrum'.
+by people diagnosed to be 'on the autistic spectrum' or suffering

-I had always been told I was adopted.
-I was rarely curious about
+I had always been told I was adopted, which I was somewhat proud

-knocked down by a future Ireland Rugby captain, and pinned by his
+down by a future Ireland Rugby captain, and pinned by his friends

 of some of the (barely- or absolutely un-qualified) teachers who